top of page

 Kate

-About: Kate Allgood is educated in the field of applied sport psychology.
-She holds two Masters degrees in psychology where she graduated with distinction.
-After a very successful hockey career, she has spent the past 14 years working one on one with high school, college, Olympic, and professional athletes to help them with their mindset, mental performance and mental skills training.
-Kate has also been a consultant for professional teams, including the Anaheim Ducks primary minor league affiliate the San Diego Gulls, to help the team and players develop their mental game.
-It is important to note that while Kate has graduate school training in applied sport psychology and general psychology, she does not diagnose or treat clinical disorders, and is not a licensed psychologist.
+Kate Allgood is educated in the field of applied sport psychology.
+She holds two master's degrees in psychology, graduating with distinction.
+After a successful hockey career, she has spent the past 15 years working one-on-one with high school, college, Olympic, and professional athletes to enhance their mindset, mental performance, and mental skills training.
+Kate has also been a consultant for professional teams, including the Anaheim Ducks' primary minor league affiliate, the San Diego Gulls, to help the team and players develop their mental game.

-**The information provided is not to dispense medical advice or prescribe the use of any technique, either directly or indirectly, as a form of treatment for physical, emotional, or medical problems, without the advice of a physician.
+The information provided is not to dispense medical advice or prescribe the use of any technique, either directly or indirectly, as a form of treatment for physical, emotional, or medical problems without the advice of a physician.
 The information provided is only to offer information of a general nature to help you in your quest for high performance.
 If you know or suspect you have a health problem, it is recommended you seek your physician's advice.